-- 1. Log in to the Fastly web interface and click the Configure link. - 2.
-From the service menu, select the appropriate service. - 3.
-Click the Edit configuration button and then select Clone active.
+- 1. Log in to the Fastly web interface. - 2.
+From the All services page, select the appropriate service.
+You can use the search box to search by ID, name, or domain. - 3.
+Click the Edit configuration button and then select the option to clone the active version.
 The Domains page appears. - 4.
 Click the Settings link.
 The Settings page appears. - 5.
-Click the Force TLS and enable HSTS switch to force TLS and enable HSTS for the service
+If you have Force TLS enabled for any request settings without a condition, conflicts in the VCL logic may occur.
+Delete the existing request setting or modify it to add a condition. - Click the Force TLS and enable HSTS switch to force TLS and enable HSTS for the service.